ApolloAuto/apollo/docs/howto/how_to_add_a_gps_receiver.md

 # How to add a new GPS Receiver

 ## Introduction
 GPS receiver is a device that receives information from GPS satellites and then calculates the device's geographical position, velocity and precise time.
 The device usually includes a receiver, an IMU, an interface to a wheel encoder, and a fusion engine that combines information from those sensors.
-The default GPS receiver used in Apollo is Novatel cards.
-The purchase of the instruction is to demonstrate how to use a new GPS Receiver.
+Default GPS receiver used in Apollo is Novatel cards.
+The instruction demonstrates how to use a new GPS Receiver.

 ## Steps to add a new GPS Receiver
 Please follow the steps below to add a new GPS Receiver.

-  * implement the new data parser for new GPS receiver, by inheritating class `Parser`.
+  * implement the new data parser for new GPS receiver, by inheritating class `Parser`
   * add new interfaces in `Parser` class for the new GPS receiver
   * in config.proto, add the new data format for the new GPS receiver
   * in function `create_parser` from file data_parser.cpp, add new parser instance for new GPS receiver